Are you wondering how to start a blog and get paid? How to make money online?

 2. Be low-medium competition.

-Some competition is good (since it means there’s money to be made), but too much can make it extremely difficult to achieve high search engine rankings.Ideally you should get a tool like Ahrefs to tell you how difficult keywords are at a glance.
-But if Ahrefs is too expensive for you, just Google things in the niche you’re thinking of writing about (like “woodcrafting” or “journaling”) and follow the short guides below.
+Some competition is good (since it means there’s money to be made), but too much can make it extremely difficult to achieve page one search engine rankings.Ideally you should get a tool like Ahrefs or Semrush to tell you how difficult keywords are at a glance.
+But if these tools are too expensive for you, just Google things in the niche you’re thinking of writing about (like “woodcrafting” or “journaling”) and follow the short guides below.

 How to see competition using Ahrefs (Click to Reveal)